-NOAA’s Climate Prediction Center forecasts 10 to 16 named storms, including four to eight hurricanes.
+NOAA's Climate Prediction Center forecasts 11 to 17 named storms, including two to four major hurricanes.

 Texas Tech University leads the nation in wind research.
 Texas Tech has a number of researchers with extensive experience researching hurricanes such as Rita, Katrina and Ike and can speak as experts about various aspects of these devastating storms.

 John Schroeder, professor of atmospheric sciences, is the principal investigator for the Texas Tech